Palliative Care via Telehealth

 - Completed referral form

-- Zoom video technology via computer, smart phone or tablet
+- Zoom video technology via computer, smartphone, or tablet

 Note: If none of these technologies are available, a consult may be performed over the phone.